A development of 36 low-carbon homes for OX Place, Oxford City Council’s housing company.

 “The completion of the bathrooms for these homes represents another significant milestone for the wider regeneration of Perry Barr.”

 To ensure social distancing and enhanced safe working procedures, the team reviewed and implemented various changes to programme.
-These included the re-sequencing of the structure process of the lightweight steel frame to allow for social distancing, the review of required products and materials to avoid instances of national shortage and vesting of the bathroom pods to ensure no delays to programme.
+This included the re-sequencing of the structure process of the lightweight steel frame to allow for social distancing, the review of required products and materials to avoid instances of national shortage and vesting of the bathroom pods to ensure no delays to programme.

-Kevin Gosney, Senior Operations Manager said:
+Chris Warren, Senior Operations Manager said:

 “One of the main benefits that has also been particularly beneficial this year with the Covid-19 pandemic is the reduction in site numbers.
 We’ve ran Plot 8 with just 20 site operatives to complete the superstructure – compare this to a traditional build and you’re looking at 100+.
 If you look even deeper the benefits are tenfold – reduced pressures on labour, carparking and welfare facilities, increased logistical efficiencies, and of course increased capabilities for social distancing measures.”